EliasDerHai/rust-file-sync/README.md

 Maybe something like [Syncthing](https://github.com/syncthing/syncthing)?

+For obsidian my problem could have been solved the easy way with:

+- [live-sync](https://github.com/vrtmrz/obsidian-livesync)
+- [remotely-save](https://github.com/remotely-save/remotely-save)
+- or probably the best option [git](https://github.com/Vinzent03/obsidian-git)

+for the UI probably writing a similar plugin would make the best UX (see [obsidians docs](https://docs.obsidian.md/))

+But let's roll with this :D

 Server:
 - Axum
 - SqLite or maybe MongoDb - what about just a plain .txt with event-sourcing?

 Clients:
 - thin background service to sync with server

-clients can't be pure web-apps, bc I want to automatically sink files and full access over the filesystem maybe finally my chance to wipe out [Tauri](https://tauri.app/) ?

-hm on second thought - why would I need a second frontend...

-obv. a lot of similar community plugins exist - eg.:

-- [live-sync](https://github.com/vrtmrz/obsidian-livesync)
-- [remotely-save](https://github.com/remotely-save/remotely-save)
-- or probably the best option [git](https://github.com/Vinzent03/obsidian-git)

-for the UI probably writing a similar plugin would make the best UX (see [obsidians docs](https://docs.obsidian.md/))

 ## Details